aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-talm-for-cluster-upgrades.md

     -   The `ClusterOperator` object’s availability is `True`.

-## Using the container image pre-cache feature
+## Using the container image pre-cache feature {#talo-precache-feature-concept_cnf-topology-aware-lifecycle-manager}

 Clusters might have limited bandwidth to access the container image registry, which can cause a timeout before the updates are completed.